 - Many more

 These are just some of the many possible causes of water damage in homes and businesses.
 The damage can be caused by heavy rain, floods, heavy snow, or plumbing problems which can lead to minor issues such as having water in basements to more severe cases that can lead to the destruction of a home or business.

-During winter, freezing pipes can cause severe damage to the plumbing in your home or building.
+During winter, freezing pipes can cause severe damage to the plumbing in your home or building in Tulsa.
 Water damage also causes risks of mold which can cause both structural damage and health problems if not prevented and/or treated.

 Dangers of Water Damage

 If you have experienced water damage, it is vital that you take action to stop the damage from spreading.
 One reason is that the affected materials will come weakened after absorbing the water.
 This water absorption can lead to significant structural damage.

 Areas of Concern in Homes and Buildings